melbournebioinformatics/MelBioInf_docs/docs/tutorials/hybrid_assembly/nanopore_assembly.md

 -------------------------------
 ## Learning Objectives

-At the end of this introductory workshop, you will :
+At the end of this introductory workshop, you will:

 * Understand how Nanopore and Illumina reads can be used together to produce a high quality assembly
 * Be familiar with genome assembly and polishing programs